SandipRRathod/BlogApp/README.md

 # BlogApp

-## Overview
+## Overview & Objective

-BlogApp is a RESTful API built using Spring Boot.
-It provides endpoints for managing blog posts and AI-powered blog summarization.
+BlogApp is a backend service built using Java Spring Boot that allows users to create, retrieve, and manage blogs.
+It utilizes JPA for database interactions and includes a simple AI-powered text summarization feature.
+The application is deployed on AWS EC2 using Docker

 ## Features